dorgivalnetto/COMPSAC20/README.md

-# Identifying How to the Brazilian Software Industry Specifies Legal Requirements - a Qualitative Study
+<font size="3">Identifying How to the Brazilian Software Industry Specifies Legal Requirements - a Qualitative Study</font>

 This web page presents the supplementary material of the paper: Identifying How to the Brazilian Software Industry Specifies Legal Requirements - a Qualitative Study